Application to the Summer School, Registration Fee, Scholarships

-Citizens of 61 countries – including most European countries, North and South America as well as many Asian countries – are exempted from visa procedures and will receive directly a tourist short term visa (usually 90 days) upon arrival in Japan.
-Please refer to the Ministry of Foreign Affairs' official website for more information.
-If you need a visa, we will provide you with an invitation letter once your application has been accepted.
+Citizens of 67 countries – including most European countries, North and South America as well as many Asian countries – are exempted from visa procedures and will receive directly a tourist short term visa (usually 90 days, sometimes less) upon arrival in Japan.
+Please refer to the Ministry of Foreign Affairs' official website for more information and make travel plans accordingly.

 Arrival in Kyoto is best by train or bus from Kansai Airport (KIX).

-Finally, since Tokyo (Haneda) Airport (HND) has now an increasing number of international connections, it is also possible to stop at HND and fly to ITM or KIX (1 hour) or take the bullet train to Kyoto station (3 hours, Keikyu line to Shinagawa + Shinkansen).
+Finally, Tokyo (Haneda) Airport (HND) also has several international flights.
+As with NRT it is also possible to stop at HND and fly to ITM or KIX (1 hour) and join Kyoto by shuttle bus or train, or take the bullet train to Kyoto station (3 hours, Keikyu line to Shinagawa + Shinkansen).

-These routes (except the HND route) are summarized in the image below, please click on it to get more details.
+These routes (except the HND route) are summarized in the image below, more options are described on this webpage.

 The MLSS lectures will take place in the main lecture hall of the Law and Economics Faculty, which appears in the map below.